hmjatt/Quizzical/README.md

 ### 9. Allow multiple selection of **options** ✔️

--   [ ] Change code inside **`Quiz`** component, so that multiple options can be selected for a playthrough but only one option to be selected per question.
+-   [x] Change code inside **`Quiz`** component, so that multiple options can be selected for a playthrough but only one option to be selected per question.
+Can be easily done by converting `buttons` to `radio inputs` and applying some styles.

 <!--